rsksmart/RSKIPs/IPs/RSKIP244.md

 **With refunds**

-If this RSKIP is combined with RSKIPxxx, the the cost of a 0-1 semaphore becomes 7502+3000-4502, resulting in 6000, 40% lower.
+If this RSKIP is combined with RSKIP243, the the cost of a 0-1 semaphore becomes 7502+3000-4502, resulting in 6000, 40% lower.

 **Without refunds**